 ‘As best she could’.
 Those words, that sentiment – ‘I did the best I could’, is sadly downgraded and diluted these days.
 It is used as an excuse for patchy work and mediocrity.
 Ann, however, was from another time and her work ethic and singular focus was phenomenal.
 As always, she was modest and pragmatic about what she had done.
 When her peers at University College Dublin, presented her with the Distinguished Graduate Award for outstanding achievement in the field of medicine, she told them, “If you found yourself in the same circumstances I work in, you would have done just as much as I have done.”

 Dear sweet Aunt, for the countless thousands of women around the world whose lives you have improved through your pioneering techniques and devotion, let me thank you for all that you have done.
 Few get to make their mark on their world like you did.
-We live in dangerous times – we look helplessly at how ego and bluster is likely to be rewarded with high office in America.
+We live in dangerous times – we look helplessly at how ego and bluster are likely to be rewarded with high office in America.
 As is the way of the world, the true heroes and heroines, like you Ann, keep their heads down and just get the job done with zero fuss.

 Let me also pay a quick tribute to some other heroines; those kind individuals who made her last years so peaceful and comfortable – the matron and the staff at Aras Mhuire.
 And to Marian, Kathryn and Ann who made sure she knew she was parting this Earth knowing that we all cherished her by bringing levity, joy and love to the occasion, as Ann would have wanted.

 Saying hello to you was always a pleasure; saying goodbye to you now is an occasion I’m honoured, if saddened, to do on behalf of all those who’d the privilege of meeting you along the way in your many roles: –